Orange Rili Shrimp (Neocaridina davidi)

 Mimicking a shallow, plant-rich stream edge works far better than creating a sterile display tank.
 Shrimp kept with mosses, biofilm-rich wood, and gentle flow usually moult more cleanly, graze more confidently, and show stronger colour than shrimp kept in bare aquariums.

-The best randomly selected deluxe freshwater shrimp aquarium setup is mature, stable, and simple rather than overcomplicated.
+The best deluxe freshwater shrimp aquarium setup is mature, stable, and simple rather than overcomplicated.
 These shrimp are forgiving, but they still dislike sudden swings in temperature, hardness, and dissolved waste.
 If you are researching freshwater shrimp requirements, the key rule is consistency first, gadgets second.

 A sponge filter or guarded intake filter is usually best.
 Shrimplets are tiny, so open intakes can trap them.
 Gentle circulation keeps oxygen high without blasting shrimp into the corners.
 In a compact setup, pair your colony with a shrimp-safe sponge filter and, if needed in cooler rooms, a reliable adjustable heater.
 If you are building a colourful mixed colony display, browse our wider freshwater shrimp UK collection for compatible Neocaridina lines.